MhmmdRusli/MhmmdRusli/README.md

 # Hi, I'm Mhmmd Rusli 👋

+### 👤 About Me
+- 🔭 I’m currently working on building my foundational programming skills.
+- 🎯 My next goal is to create a personal landing page from scratch.
+- ⚡ Fun fact: I love UI design as much as I like logic and coding!

+---

 ### 🚀 Tech Enthusiast & Learner
 *✨ Currently exploring the world of web development and design! ✨*